django-cms/django-cms/docs/getting_started/configuration.rst

 code
 ----

 String.
-Iso 2 code of the language.
+RFC5646 code of the language.

 Example: ``"en"``.